LuisHerreraG/easy_bert_mlx/README.md

 You can use DistilBERT too, I have tested it.

 To truly use its inference though, I will hopefully update the README.md soon!
-This was made to make a bigger project which I'm making easier to manage.
+This was made to make a bigger project which I will release soon (hopefully too).

 ## Final Words

-That's all, xoxo
+That's all, xoxo.

 MKU64.